This is the second in a three-part series that introduces Python to absolute beginners.

 Step 3: Launch Anaconda

 Once Anaconda is downloaded and installed on your computer you’ll need to fire up the program for the first time.
-If you’re on a PC that means going to your taskbar to search for the application.
+If you’re on a PC this means going to your taskbar to search for the application.
 Begin typing anaconda and then click on the Anaconda Navigator application when it shows up.

 If you’re launching Anaconda on a Mac, you’ll find Anaconda in your Applications folder.